Read, Rehome, Recycle: sell books online for easy money

 The story doesn’t end here…

-If you’re looking for an instant cash offer, try a handy app like World of Books or We Buy Books, but if you’re happy to play the long game, setting up an Amazon seller account may be more worthwhile.
+If you’re looking for an instant cash offer, try a handy app like World of Books or We Buy Books, but if you’re happy to play the long game, setting up an eBay or Amazon seller account may be more worthwhile.
 Take a look at the table below to weigh up the pros and cons of each method.

 Book-buying apps